By Thomas Nelson, email@example.com

 Just a bridge away from the kayakers, 18 cooks prepared pork ribs in the parking lot of what will be Hot Shots during an all-day competition known as the Charles City BBQ Challenge.

-Slop House BBQ took the top honor and the $750 cash prize as the 1st place winner in Certified Judging, and Double D BBQ won the 1st place in the People’s Choice awards.
+Slop House BBQ took the top honor and the $750 cash prize as the first place winner in certified judging, and Double D BBQ won first place in the People’s Choice awards.

-During the competition the organizers sold 100 VIP tickets.
-The VIP tickets allowed for the holders to vote on the People’s Choice winner and sample one rib from each of 18 competitors.
+During the competition the organizers sold 100 VIP tickets, allowing the holders to vote on the People’s Choice winner and sample one rib from each of 18 competitors.
+Ala carte tickets were also available for three ribs each.

 Participants came from all over Iowa and the Midwest to compete.